 (3) If a person or body does not provide a memorandum within the time allowed under subregulation (2), the local government may determine that the person or body is to be taken to have no recommendations to make in respect of the resolution.

+[Regulation 20 amended: SL 2020/252 r.
+10.]

 Division 2 — Advertising local planning scheme

 21. Resolution to proceed to advertise draft local planning scheme